 Customer experience is key at Kinepolis, which is why customer satisfaction and care for customers is of the utmost importance in all aspects of the Kinepolis ‘customer journey’.

 Kinepolis strives to offer its customers a positive experience during each visit or contact by offering them a top-quality film experience, by providing clear information, interacting with them and responding to their wishes.
-Kinepolis takes all target groups into account in this regard, and this is reflected in both the film programming and the infrastructure of its cinemas.
+Kinepolis takes all target groups into account in this regard, and this is reflected in the cinema experiences offered, the film programming and the infrastructure of its cinemas.

 The measurement of the efforts made by Kinepolis with regard to the customer experience is carried out on a continuous basis via the Customer Satisfaction Index (CSI)